 - Exceptions will be made to the minimum GPA requirement in items 2 and 3 if the thesis is judged of extraordinarily high quality.

-The WCAS Committee on Superior Students then makes the final determination of honors.
+The WCAS Committee on Academic Excellence makes the final determination of honors.

 In the case of complaints or difficulties, students may address themselves to the director of SHC, and if they remain unsatisfied, to the director of undergraduate studies in their home department who will then resolve the issue.